mprahl/ansible-role-lets-encrypt-route-53/README.md

 when you change the common name or SANs on your certificate and you'd like to generate a new certificate without waiting for it to expire.
 This defaults to `false`.
 * **ler53_cert_extended_key_usages** - Additional restrictions (e.g. client authentication, server authentication) on the allowed purposes for which the public key may be used.
+* **ler53_letsencrypt_enviornment** - Define the ACME environment that you would like to get your certificate from eg(https://acme-staging.api.letsencrypt.org/directory).
+Defaults to production environment.

 ## Example Playbook